-Myalgic Encephalomyelitis or Chronic Fatigue Syndrome (ME/CFS) is a complex illness with a complex history.
+Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS) is a complex illness with a complex history.
 The best way to understand ME/CFS as we know it today is to understand the history of how it was first defined and how the diagnostic criteria has evolved over the past few decades.

-Further refinements of the case definition occurred in 2003 with the development of the Canadian Consensus Criteria (CCC) to define ME/CFS.
-The key change was the required symptom presentation of post-exertional malaise, a symptom named for ME and distinct from symptoms experienced in most other chronic disorders.
-It is also worth noting the requirement of disturbances in cognition, immune system, autonomic nervous system, and endocrine system.
+It is also worth noting the requirement of substantial impairment and disturbances in cognition, immune system, autonomic nervous system, and endocrine system.
 This was further refined in 2011 by the International Consensus Criteria (ICC).
 This was the first definition to not include fatigue as a required symptom and most similarly represents the definitions of ME from Dr. Ramsay several decades earlier.
 By removing fatigue, the ICC put more emphasis on the other symptoms of the disorder in an effort to refine the diagnosis to a set of symptoms distinct from other chronic disorders.

 Following the evolution of the diagnostic criteria over 2 decades, the quality and consistency of research began to improve.
 The increased specificity of the diagnostic criteria has resulted in tighter cohorts for comparison to healthy controls in research studies.
 This increased specificity may result in reduced prevalence as those who do not experience core features of the disease are no longer included.